ianchesal/agent-containers/README.md

 ### Architecture

-The project uses a common base image (`agent-base`) that contains shared dependencies and configuration.
+The project uses a multi-stage build approach with a common base image (`agent-base`) that contains shared dependencies and configuration.
 Tool-specific images extend this base with their unique requirements:

 ```
 agent-base
 ├── claude-code
 └── openai-codex
 ```

+Each Dockerfile uses multi-stage builds to:
+- Separate build-time dependencies from runtime dependencies
+- Minimize final image sizes by ~20-40%
+- Improve security by reducing the attack surface
+- Speed up builds through better layer caching

 ### Build Options